BrVer/brver.github.io/_posts/2025-09-03-visualizing-urban-growth-or-vibecoding-is-awesome.md

 - suggest how to write a similar script for the Basque Country / Navarra (they publish data in a different format)
 - refactor the scripts to support data caching and combine multiple data sources for a single image, etc.

-So far, I’m pretty hyped about AI’s capabilities!
+So far, I am quite excited about AI’s capabilities!

 **Result:**
 ![result](/assets/images/spanish_cities_results.jpg)